buddhist-uni/buddhist-uni.github.io/_content/articles/mortality-of-the-dalai-lama_maccormack-ian.md

 ---
-title: "The Mortality of the Dalai Lama and its Scriptural Sources"
+title: "The Mortality of the Dalai Lama and its Scriptural Sources: More on Tibetan Political Theology"
 authors:
   - "Ian MacCormack"
 external_url: "https://poj.peeters-leuven.be/content.php?url=article&id=3291580&journal_code=JIABS"